Richard Fremantle: Biography

 Richard Fremantle was born on 1 May 1936 in London.
 One of three boys, he grew up in Washington D.C. and New York City, graduating from Portsmouth Priory, near Newport, Rhode Island, before attending Columbia College, Columbia University in New York, where he studied Art History.
 His father, Christopher Fremantle, was a painter, philosopher, and teacher of the ideas of Georges Gurdjieff and P.D.
 Ouspensky.
-His mother, Anne-Marie Huth Jackson, was the writer Anne Fremantle.
+His mother was the writer Anne Fremantle.

 Richard belongs to the same family as Charles Fremantle (1800–1869), the British Navy officer who in 1829 claimed the whole western half of Australia (then called New Holland) for the British Crown, and for whom the city of Fremantle is named.

 As an undergraduate, Fremantle travelled to Italy, and while in Florence visited the Brancacci Chapel in Santa Maria del Carmine to see the frescoes of the Tuscan painter Masaccio (1401-1428), which left a memorable impression on him.
 For his postgraduate degree at Columbia University he investigated the relationship between the heads in Masaccio’s The Tribute Money and those of Classical sculpture.

-In the following years, he travelled extensively in Europe, living and working in Italy, France, Great Britain, and Austria.
-During this period, his interest in Renaissance art encouraged him to question the reasons behind the originality of Masaccio’s paintings.
+During the following years, he travelled extensively in Europe, living and working in Italy, France, Great Britain, and Austria.
+During this period, his interest in Renaissance art encouraged him to question the reasons behind the originality of Masaccio's paintings.
 The research he consequently carried out, much of it in the State Archives of Florence, led to the title of his dissertation, The Origins of Masaccio’s Art, for the Courtauld Institute of Art.
 His book, Big Tom, published many years later, was based on that research.

 Thanks to a legacy, from 1965 on Fremantle was able to dedicate himself to scholarship and ecology.
 He divided his life between Scotland, where he restored an abandoned property, and Italy, where he lived in Florence in a twelfth-century tower overlooking Piazza di San Pier Maggiore.
 His days were spent doing research in the library and photo archives of The Harvard University Center for Renaissance Studies at Villa I Tatti.
-In 1971 the Florentine publisher, Leo S. Olschki, published his study on the development of Florentine painting, Florentine Painting in the Uffizi.
+In 1971, the Florentine publisher, Leo S. Olschki, published his study on the development of Florentine painting, Florentine Painting in the Uffizi.

 This aimed at explaining Florence's phenomenal production of paintings in relation to the social and historical developments of the period in which they were produced.
 As part of his studies on Masaccio, Fremantle explored the painting that preceded the Italian Renaissance in Florence, and having discovered that few books existed on the subject, he spent seven years researching this field.
 In 1975 his large handbook on Florentine painting in the 14th and early-15th centuries, Florentine Gothic Painting from Giotto to Masaccio appeared, becoming the museum and gallery handbook to the period.
-In 1992 he published God and Money, a minor classic on the causes and development of the Renaissance in Florence.
+In 1992, he published God and Money, a minor classic on the causes and development of the Renaissance in Florence.
 This was translated by Olschki into Italian.
 Masaccio, a catalogue with commentary on the painter's life and work, followed in 1998.